static-web-server/static-web-server/docs/content/features/cors.md

 ## Exposed headers

-The server also supports a list of [CORS exposed headers to scripts](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers) separated by commas.
+The server also supports a list of [CORS-exposed headers to scripts](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers) separated by commas.

 This feature depends on `--cors-allow-origins` to be used along with this feature.
 It can be controlled by the string `--cors-expose-headers` option or the equivalent [SERVER_CORS_EXPOSE_HEADERS](../configuration/environment-variables.md#server_cors_expose_headers) env.

 !!! info "Tips"
-    - The default exposed headers value is `origin, content-type`.
+    - The default exposed header's is `origin, content-type`.
     - The server also supports [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) via the `OPTIONS` method.
 See [Preflighted requests in CORS](./http-methods.md#preflighted-requests-in-cors).

 Below is an example of how to CORS.